patriceguyot/Sinusoidal-modelling/README.md

 # Sinusoidal-modelling-for-Ecoacoustics

-This python code intend to illustrate the submission of a scientific paper.
+This python code intend to illustrate a scientific paper: "Guyot, P., Eldridge, A., Eyre-Walker, Y. C., Johnston, A., Pellegrini, T., & Peck, M. (2016, September).
+Sinusoidal modelling for ecoacoustics.
+In Annual conference Interspeech (INTERSPEECH 2016) (pp. pp-2602) ([link](https://hal.archives-ouvertes.fr/hal-01474894/document)".

  It uses a sinusoidal modelling algorithm to compute some audio indices in the context of Ecoacoustic.

 It can output:
  * a csv files containing the indices,